 Example:

-PortGroup how to destroot the project.
+PortGroup xcode how to destroot the project.
 Correct values are

 Type: optional